basilisp-lang/basilisp/docs/differencesfromclojure.rst

   * Python integers natively support unlimited precision, so there is no difference between regular integers and those suffixed with ``N`` (which are read as ``BigInt``\s in Clojure).
   * Floating point numbers are read as Python ``float``\s by default and subject to the limitations of that type on the current Python VM.
-    Floating point numbers suffixed with ``M`` are read as Python `Decimal <https://docs.python.org/3/library/decimal.html#decimal.Decimal>`_ types and support user-defined precision.
+    Floating point numbers suffixed with ``M`` are read as Python :external:py:class:`decimal.Decimal` types and support user-defined precision.
-  * Ratios are supported and are read in as Python `Fraction <https://docs.python.org/3/library/fractions.html#fractions.Fraction>`_ types.
+  * Ratios are supported and are read in as Python :external:py:class:`fractions.Fraction` types.
   * Python natively supports Complex numbers.
     The reader will return a complex number for any integer or floating point literal suffixed with ``J``.